 We tend to take things for granted.
 It’s easy to forget the big picture when things are happening miles away from us.
 Sometimes we don’t know the impact.
 As someone who writes about travel, I feel it’s my responsibility to teach others about the importance of sustainable travel and being a responsible tourist.

 We need to speak up and encourage others to travel responsibly.
 As they say, knowledge is power and we can all contribute to making a difference.
 I know that there are many others that feel the same and that gives me hope.

 Responsible travel starts at home

 We can talk about responsible travel as much as we want, but when it comes down to it, it all starts at home.
 Let’s be honest, if one doesn’t give a shit about throwing trash out of the car window at home, they are not going to care about protecting the environment abroad.

 Making environmentally friendly choices where we live and encouraging others to do the same is a start.
 The more people speak up, the louder our voices will be.
-Same applies to the choices we make.
+The same applies to the choices we make.

 We’ve been trying to be environmentally responsible for years.
 I’ve been using reusable bags for groceries before it was a thing.
 I am very particular about sorting recyclables from the garbage and compostable materials to a point of obsession.
-It’s like a second nature to me now, despite many people making fun of me for it over the years.
+It’s like second nature to me now, despite many people making fun of me for it over the years.
 I do it because it’s important to me and I try to encourage others to do the same.

 Supporting local businesses committed to sustainability is another way I make my contribution.
 You can do the same.